 When the doors open, he steps inside and looks around.
 There are eleven others in the car.
 Nine already seated and two that get on with him, then find seats.
 No one looks at him.
 He walks to the middle of the car and waits for the doors to close and the train to start up again.

 When it does he puts his bag on the ground between his legs, clears his throat and says, “Ladies and gentlemen, please excuse the interruption.
 I’m very sorry to disturb you.
 I’m hoping to make a few dollars so I can get something to eat.
 I want to sing something for you guys this morning, and if you enjoy it, please see if you can find it within yourselves to maybe make a small donation.”

 And his workday begins.

 I am a FDNY firefighter and aspiring author.
-I have had four short stories published in literary journals; as well as one creative nonfiction piece and the first chapter of my debut novel (published here in the Café).
-I’ve been interviewed by Rachael Ray in Everyday magazine which was published last summer, and by Slate for their “Working” podcast.
-I recently got over my addiction to chocolate covered pretzels but now I’m pretty obsessed with deep fried Oreos.
+I have had four short stories published in literary journals, as well as one creative nonfiction piece.
+My debut novel, No Man’s Ghost, was previewed here at the Café and has now been accepted for publication by Agora Books.
+I’ve been interviewed by Rachael Ray in Everyday magazine and by Slate for their “Working” podcast.
+I recently got over my addiction to chocolate-covered pretzels but now I’m pretty obsessed with deep-fried Oreos.